Additivity and Fiber Sequences for Combinatorial K-Theory: Adding weak equivalences

 \section{Adding weak equivalences}

-One of the benefits of Waldhausen's $S_\bullet$-construction over Quillen's $Q$-construction is that it allows us to incorporate homotopical data in the form of weak equivalences.
+One of the benefits of Waldhausen's $S_\bullet$-construction is that it allows us to incorporate homotopical data in the form of weak equivalences.
 In practice, when a Waldhausen category has additional algebraic structure (such as that of an exact or abelian category), the weak equivalences often interact nicely with that structure.
 In particular, one often finds that the class of weak equivalences can be completely determined by the acyclic monomorphisms and epimorphisms, and that in turn, these can be characterized by having acyclic (co)kernels.
 Such is the case, for example, in the category of bounded chain complexes over an exact category, with quasi-isomorphisms as weak equivalences.

-In this section, we borrow this intuition and define \textit{m- and e-quivalences} on a $\fcgw$ category, constructed from a given class of acyclic objects.
+In this section, we borrow this intuition and define \textit{m- and e-quivalences} on an $\fcgwa$ category, constructed from a given class of acyclic objects.